Gibson-Gichuru/Flask-Clustered-Redis/certs/CERTS.md

 # Creating Self Signed CA certificates
- In this application setup we will generate a self sighed CA certificate that we will use to generate on transit data encryption SSL certificates for all our servers in the cluster.
+In this application setup, we will generate a self-signed CA certificate that we will use to create on-transit data encryption SSL certificates for all servers in the cluster.

- In a production environment this certificate should be obtained from a reputable issuer.
-The certificate will also be used to create client side ssl certificates for on transit data encryption.
-Thus a client can only communicate to the server if it has a SSL certificate sighed using the given CA
+In a production environment, this certificate should be obtained from a reputable issuer.
+The certificate will also be used to create client-side SSL certificates for on-transit data encryption.
+Thus, a client can only communicate with the server if it has an SSL certificate signed using the given CA.

 ## SSL 101

-To obtain an SSL certificate one need to send a Certificate Signing Request (CSR) to Certificate Authorities ie. Versign or GoDaddy.
-The CA provides one with an SSL certificate which they have signed using their own root certificate and private key.
+To obtain an SSL certificate, one needs to send a Certificate Signing Request (CSR) to Certificate Authorities such as Verisign or GoDaddy.
+The CA provides an SSL certificate signed using their root certificate and private key.

-For a self signed ssl certificates we need to be a CA and provision our own CA root certificate and private key. using this combo we can generate any number of ssl certificates we can use to secure communication between our servers in the cluster
+For a self-signed SSL certificate, we need to act as a CA and provision our own CA root certificate and private key.
+Using this combination, we can generate any number of SSL certificates to secure communication between servers in the cluster.

  ## Creating a self signed CA key and certificate

  ### Generating CA Private key

- write the command below to generate an rsa private key.
-If asked for a passphrase do provide as its a security feature; in the event your private key is compromised it cannot be used to generate a CA certificate to generate SSL certificates
+Write the following command to generate an RSA private key.
+If asked for a passphrase, provide one as it is a security feature.
+In the event your private key is compromised, it cannot be used to generate a CA certificate or SSL certificates.

  ```bash
  openssl genrsa -des3 -out ca.key 2048
  ```